 4. CONNECTIONS TO RELATED WORK

-Our work not only offers a principled hybrid information filtering approach, but also generalizes a bunch of existing information filtering algorithms.
+Our work not only offers a principled hybrid information filtering approach, but also generalizes some existing information filtering algorithms.
 We already know that when we impose a very strong hyper prior, the algorithm degenerates to the pure CBF.